-Going for a winter hike in the Zion Narrows is a dream outdoor adventure, but there are a few things to know before you hit the trail.
+Going for a winter hike in the Zion Narrows, the park’s famous slot canyon, is a dream outdoor adventure, but there are a few things to know before you hit the trail.
 When to visit and how to travel to Zion, what gear to pack, where to stay, and where the trail actually starts are all important points to consider as you plan your trip to the Narrows of Zion National Park.

-Most important of all, visit with a sense of adventure, be prepared for your plans to change due to weather, and stay flexible.
+Most important of all, visit with a sense of adventure, be prepared for your plans to change due to weather, river flow rate and stay flexible.
 Keep in mind, when it comes to nature, anything can happen.

 Getting to Zion National Park